top of page

 It isn't pride to say that you're going to Heaven, it is faith.

 I know without a shadow of a doubt that Heaven is my destiny and I wish to explain why.
-First of all, Heaven is for believers, not religious people.

-They overlook their own flaws and spend their lives judging those who live differently from what they consider "good behavior."
+They overlook their own flaws and spend their lives judging those who live differently from what they consider to be "good behavior."
 They perceive themselves as "not so bad," yet they easily notice faults in others.
 Despite their good deeds, they fail to realize that such actions alone do not prevent one from going to hell, nor do they ensure entry into Heaven.
 They also do not realize that judging others is sin.

 The belief that Heaven is a reward for leading a good life, performing good deeds, or participating in the sacraments is a misconception intended to encourage moral behavior, but it does not reflect how God truly operates.

 According to the Bible, understanding scripture is not intended for those who are lost; it is meant for those who have been given the mind of Christ.
+Those who have been born again.

 Without accepting the gift of salvation, one cannot truly grasp the meaning of scripture.
 It is like treasure hidden in the earth.
 The treasure map is only given to those whose faith is in the Lord Jesus' sacrifice, and not in themselves.

 According to scripture, God doesn't make you earn His gifts through good deeds.
 God's gifts are free.
-I like the way the New Living translation says it in Romans 4:16- "So the promise is received by faith.
-It is given as a free gift (it isn't earned, it is received by faith).
-And we are all certain to receive it, whether or not we live according to the law of Moses, if we have faith like Abraham’s.
-For Abraham is the father of all who believe."
+I like the way the New Living translation says it in Romans 4:16-

-Jesus offered Himself as the atonement for sin, and we need to accept this sacrifice through faith.
+Jesus offered Himself as the atonement for sin, and we must to accept this sacrifice through faith.
 Compared to exercising faith, religion or good deeds are insignificant.
 None of us can achieve God's promises through our own righteousness, but by simply believing in Jesus, we can rely on His assurance and promise of salvation, not through works, but through faith.

 As the Scriptures say,